Abiding in Christ Jesus

 We have a challenge before us.
 Jesus tells us to ‘abide in Him.’
 Either we will belong to Jesus or another.
 If we attach ourselves to Jesus, then we will believe His words.
 If we attach ourselves to some other philosophy or person, then we will follow the words of the leaders espousing those thoughts.

 secular or Christian life?The secular world says that the best life possible comes from living a life separate from God, His Word and His influence.
-The Christian viewpoint on the other hand says that the best life possible comes from living a life united with God through Christ and dependent upon His Word and His influence.
+The Christian viewpoint, by contrast, holds that the best possible life comes from living united with God through Christ and being dependent upon His Word and His influence.
 Who is right?

 Books and more books

-Description and purchase Abiding in JesusOne special end section, which was set up to catch the attention of the unwary person passing by, was dedicated to erotic homosexual material.
-This stuff used to be illegal (and still is in many places) but now without shame they openly display it.
+Description and purchase Abiding in JesusOne special end section, which was set up to catch the attention of the unwary person passing by, was dedicated to erotic sexual material.
+This stuff used to be illegal (and still is in many places), but now, without shame, they openly display it.

-But it wasn’t just these kinds of books that preach secularism but cooking, healing, relationship, career, wealth books, etc. They are in common evangelizing people with the world’s message that living without God, His word and influence offers the best life possible.
-(Yes, there are other philosophies such as New Age, but the secular accent is certainly the strongest at this point.)
+But it wasn’t just these kinds of books that preach secularism; there were also books on cooking, healing, relationships, careers, and wealth.
+They are in familiar evangelizing, conveying the world’s message that living without God, His word, and His influence offers the best possible life.
+(Yes, there are other philosophies, such as New Age, but the secular accent is undoubtedly the strongest at this point.)

-The message behind the books and magazines on being more beautiful are not to make you godlier or understand why God made you beautiful.
+The message behind the books and magazines on being more beautiful is not to make you godlier or understand why God made you beautiful.
 Not at all.

-They believe that by being more beautiful, you have more control over people and life.
+They believe that being more beautiful confers greater control over people and life.
 They believe that is where you will find fulfillment.

 Christian believers and secularism

 We started by stating that there are only two alternatives: either a person lives by Jesus’ words or one’s own words.
-John 15 superbly sets before us the two positions and showing how the Christian life is greater and contrary to the secularist’s viewpoint mentioned above.
+John 15 clearly sets before us the two positions and shows how the Christian life is superior to the secularist viewpoint mentioned above.

 Jesus’ most excellent way

-Many professing Christians say they believe in Christ but do not believe.
+Many professing Christians claim to believe in Christ but do not.
 We know this by the life choices they make.
 They secretly believe that the world has more to offer.
-They are much like Lot’s wife who turned back or the man who escaped the tsunami.
+They are much like Lot’s wife, who turned back, or the man who escaped the tsunami.
 He went back to look for his stuff and was swept by another tidal wave.

 => Continue: The Importance of obedience